Why Does Someone Text Repetitively and Then Just Disappear? This scenario is becoming a really big problem with dating today.

 - Do not ignore any red flags and always listen to your gut instincts.
 They are never wrong and it is only when we ignore them that we get into hurtful or toxic situations.

 I am not trying to be a buzz kill here for those men and women who have met someone who they had an instant attraction and connection with.
-It can work out for some people but I still stand by my advice here that it is generally better to slow things down and take your time getting to see who someone truly is.
+It can work out for some people but I still believe that it is generally better to slow things down and take your time getting to see who someone truly is.

 Being protective of your heart and allowing someone to prove themselves to you, is not only smart but it makes them respect you more.
-It adds a little excitement and some added mystery when everything isn’t handed out so transparently.
+It adds a little excitement and some added mystery when everything isn’t so transparent.

 Sybersue xo ❤